-Also known as persistent URLs (PURL) and stable URLs, permalinks are the only direct links back to online articles once you have logged out of a database.
+Also known as persistent URLs (PURL) and stable URLs, permalinks are direct links back to online articles (or searches) once you have left a database.

 So, in addition to the web address in your browser's address bar, the database also gives you a permalink, which will take you directly to the article.
 Every database handles permalinks differently, so here are database-by-database instructions on how to locate permalinks.